A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Code and Input Physics

 We modified Gasoline to include support for degenerate gas through the Helmholtz equation of state (EOS)\footnote{Available at \url{http://cococubed.asu.edu/} .} \citep{timms00}.
-This code interpolates the Helmholtz free energy of the electron-positron plasma, along with analytical expressions for ions and photons, to determine pressure, energy and other properties from density and temperature.
+This code, also used in \cite{rask+12} and \cite{dan+12}'s simulations, interpolates the Helmholtz free energy of the electron-positron plasma, along with analytical expressions for ions and photons, to determine pressure, energy and other properties from density and temperature.
 It is fast, spans a large range of density and temperature, and has, by construction, perfect thermodynamic consistency.
-To obtain quantities as a function of density and internal energy, as used in Gasoline, we utilized a Newton-Raphson inverter, disabling Coulomb corrections to keep the energy-temperature relation positive-definite.
+To obtain quantities as a function of density and internal energy, we utilized a Newton-Raphson inverter.
+To keep the energy-temperature relation positive-definite, we did not disable Coulomb corrections in cases where total entropy became negative.

-A problem we encountered in modelling degenerate material is that it is affected much more strongly by a ubiquitous noise source in SPH simulations: particles moving randomly at a small fraction of the speed of sound (e.g., \citealt{spri10}).
-Artificial viscosity helps damp this noise, but generates corresponding thermal energy.
-This spurious thermal energy is typically a small fraction of the internal energy, and therefore if the pressure support is predominantly from thermal pressure changes to the temperature are negligible.
-In our systems, however, degeneracy pressure dominates, and the small changes in internal energy correspond to large temperature changes, at times comparable to the physically expected values.
-We characterize this ``spurious heating'' in Sec.~\ref{ssec:spheat} and show that it does not unduly affect our work's conclusions.
+Gasoline keeps track of the internal energy of particles, using it to determine other thermodynamic properties for fluid evolution.
+A particle's energy will naturally fluctuate due to noise, but for nearly zero-temperature particles this could result in their energy dipping below the Fermi energy.
+In such situations we keep the pressure at the Fermi pressure, while letting the energy freely evolve.
+A consequence of the floor is that a small amount of excess energy is injected into the system through mechanical work, which eventually manifests as additional thermal energy.
+The accumulated energy over a simulation is typically a small fraction of the internal energy, and therefore does not significantly affect the dynamics of the merger or most properties of the remnant.
+In cold, degeneracy-dominated material, however, a small change in internal energy corresponds to a large temperature change, at times comparable to the physically expected values, and thus the temperatures near the centers of some of our simulations have been affected.
+We characterize this spurious heating in Sec.~\ref{ssec:spheat} and show that it does not unduly affect our work's conclusions.
 However, it makes it difficult to run much longer simulations.